heshanthenura/VulnRepo/README.md

  <p align="center"><img width="600px" src="./banner.png"></p>

-# <p align="center">VulnRepo</p>

-A collection of intentionally vulnerable environments, configurations, and tools for security training, penetration testing, and research.
+VulnRepo is a collection of intentionally vulnerable environments, configurations, and tools for security training, penetration testing, and research.

 > #### ⚠️ **Disclaimer:** All environments and configurations in this repository are **intentionally vulnerable**.
 They are designed **strictly for educational purposes**, ethical hacking practice, and tool testing in **isolated lab environments**.
 Real-world systems are often more complex and secured.
 >